Theorem-like Environments in LaTeX

 Unnumbered Environments

-In some contexts, namely presentations, you may wish to use unnumbered environments (e.g., “Theorem” instead “Theorem 1”).
+In some contexts, such as presentations, you may wish to use unnumbered environments (e.g., “Theorem” instead “Theorem 1”).

 To omit theorem numbering, define theorem environments using \newtheorem*